 Nepal - Domestic Material Consumption Per Capita of Fossil Fuel

-Since 2014, Nepal Domestic Material Consumption Per Capita of Fossil Fuel was down by 0.2% year on year.
-In 2019, the country was number 139 comparing other countries in Domestic Material Consumption Per Capita of Fossil Fuel with 0.08 Thousand Kilograms Per Capita.
-Nepal is overtaken by Tanzania, which was ranked number 138 at 0.08 Thousand Kilograms Per Capita and is followed by Zambia at 0.07 Thousand Kilograms Per Capita.
-Equatorial Guinea topped the ranking with 18.1 Thousand Kilograms Per Capita in 2019, a decrease of 0.2% versus 2018.
-Singapore, Qatar and Estonia respectively ranked number 2, 3 and 4 in this ranking.
-Malta witnessed the best average annual growth at +17.1% per year, while Mauritania witnessed the worst performance at -43.9% per year.
+Since 2014, Nepal Domestic Material Consumption Per Capita of Fossil Fuel fell by 0.2% year on year.
+At 0.08 Thousand Kilograms Per Capita in 2019, the country was ranked number 139 comparing other countries in Domestic Material Consumption Per Capita of Fossil Fuel.
+Nepal is overtaken by Tanzania, which was ranked number 138 at 0.08 Thousand Kilograms Per Capita and is followed by Zambia with 0.07 Thousand Kilograms Per Capita.
+Equatorial Guinea topped the ranking with 18.1 Thousand Kilograms Per Capita in 2019, that is -0.2% compared to 2018.
+Singapore, Qatar and Trinidad and Tobago respectively ranked number 2, 3 and 4 in this ranking.
+Cambodia witnessed the best average annual growth at +13.1% per year, while Mauritania witnessed the worst performance at -43.9% per year.

 Loading...